nachiketapte1404/spark_project_web_graphs/README.md

-This is a project to run web graphs on Spark using hadoop cluster The project has been done by 4th year students of IIIT Dharwad Team Members:
+This is a project to run web graphs on Spark using hadoop cluster The project has been done by 4th year students of IIIT Dharwad <br>
+Team Members:
 Ayush Singh
 Avinash Tiwari and